Julietbobo/Pizza-Sales-Analysis/README.md

 8. [Recommendations](#recommendations)

 ### Data Source
-The data is sourced from an excel file obtained from a youtube channel: AttenanceSheet2022.xlsx for May to June 2022.
+The data is sourced from a CSV file from a youtube channel: pizza_sales.csv.

 ### Tools
-- Excel
-   - Power Query for data cleaning, data wrangling and data transformation.

 - Power Bi - Visualization.

 ### Data Preparation
 - Data loading and inspection
-- Change of data types
-- Unpivoting columns
+- Determine the KPIs
-- Replacing values
+  - Total revenue
-- Creation of functions to reuse the applied steps for each month.
-- Creation of parameters based on the month of the data
-- Visualization
+  -

+-Creating measures for the KPIs.

 ### Exploratory Data Analysis